rstyczynski/ansible-tricks/progress/sprint_8/sprint_8_implementation.md

 ### Test Results Summary

-- Not executed yet; see tests document for planned steps.
+- Not executed yet; see tests document for planned steps (pending Ara/mock and GitHub access).

 ### Integration Verification